 The release of hazardous substances or extremely hazardous substances into the environment is subject to release reporting requirements under federal and state environmental laws.
 Our facilities periodically experience releases of hazardous substances and extremely hazardous substances.
 For example, the nitrogen fertilizer facility periodically experiences minor releases of hazardous and extremely hazardous substances from its equipment.
 Our facilities periodically have excess emission events from flaring and other planned and unplanned start-up, shutdown and malfunction events.
 Such releases are reported to the EPA and relevant state and local agencies.
 From time to time, the EPA has conducted inspections and issued information requests to us with respect to our compliance with release reporting requirements under the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA") and the Emergency Planning and Community Right-to-Know Act.
-If we fail to timely or properly report a release, or if the release violates the law or our permits, it could cause us to become the subject of a governmental enforcement action or third-party claims.
+If we fail to timely or properly report a release, or if the release to have a conducted to a conducted to have on our permits, it could cause us to become the subject of a governmental enforcement action or third-party claims.
 Government enforcement or third-party claims relating to releases of hazardous or extremely hazardous substances could result in significant expenditures and liability.